blackflux/object-scan/README.md

 - `traversedBy <func>`: returns all needles involved in traversing key.
 - `context <any>`: as passed into the search.

+Note that, for performance reasons, the same object is passed to all callbacks.

 #### filterFn

 Type: `function`<br>